Cellivar/3d-printing/notes/cetus2/extruder_v2.md

     * Push torque: 900N
     * Shaft: 5mm x 13mm-ish

-The geared stepper motor is sandwitched against the black metal frame, then a white delrin? injection moulded part acts as the guideway for the filament.
+The geared stepper motor is sandwiched against the black metal frame, then a white delrin? injection moulded part acts as the guideway for the filament.
 The bearing and e clip does not need to be removed to take off the delrin, it's just the two bolts holding it in.

 The stock gear appears to be fairly rough machined steel of some sort, it's uncomfortably rough against my fingers and doesn't feature a tooth profile you'd expect for an actual gear.
 This implies it's custom stock for this purpose.